jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 #### Concept

 Other programming languages have a concept called variable amount of arguments.
-This means, that a command’s parameter list does not have a fixed amount of parameters.
+This means, that a command’s parameter list might not have a fixed amount of parameters.
 The last parameters can be any amount of parameters.
 This is specified as the last parameter’s being an *array* of parameters.

 In Encircle, any parameter can be an array.
 In other programming languages, parameters could also be arrays, but for the array, that represented the variable amount of arguments, each item of the array was separately listed out at the end of the command call, as opposed to other parameters, that were arrays, which were just references to arrays, that were initialized elsewhere, not inside the command call.